 If you don’t have health insurance through an employer, or if you aren’t covered by Medicaid, Medicare, or some other public program, there are now requirements for obtaining private health insurance.

 For instance, if you need to obtain an approved health policy, you’ll likely have to go through one of the federal or state-based insurance marketplaces.

 These exchanges, as they’re also known, are regulated websites that allow people and small businesses to compare, purchase, and even switch private health insurance plans.
 (They also allow people to receive federal subsidies—if they qualify for them based on their income level--and be granted exemptions.)

 Some states have implemented their own exchanges.
 But the majority of them either have partnered with another state or they’ve let the federal government handle things for them.
 This means that people in the latter category use HealthCare.gov if they need to compare, purchase, or switch plans.

 Another change in how you purchase private health insurance is the "open enrollment" period.
 This is when you have to sign up for coverage, or switch to a different plan, or apply for subsidies from the government, via their state’s health exchange during certain, specific times of year known as the “open enrollment” period.
 For 2017, this meant enrolling between Nov.
 1, 2017, and Dec.
 15, 2017.
-(That said, at the last minute, the federal government extended its deadline by a week due to long wait times and website glitches, and a number of states quickly followed suit for similar reasons.)